Mumbai: Among the otherwise brightly-lit courtrooms of the metropolitan magistrate courts in south Mumbai, the gloomy room number 8 stands out.

 The police are heavily dependent on informers, who most often are locals living and working around the same area.
 The demand-supply chain is well oiled and the informers, who the locals identify as “dalal” or broker, work as both informer and later as a rescuer for those reported.
 While the informers ensure the police have their yearly quota of cases, in most cases it is the local Bengali-speaking Muslim families who become the police’s targets.

 The Wire met one such informer outside the metropolitan magistrate court in August.
 A 20-something man, he identified himself by his first name, Irshad.
 He claimed to have come to the court to meet a lawyer to help a family of three picked up in a police raid a week before.
-He identified himself as a relative of the accused family.
-Irshad, in his voice, spoke to a lawyer, who he seemed to be already acquainted with.
+He claimed that he was related to one of the arrested persons.
+Irshad, in a low voice, spoke to a lawyer, who he seemed to be already acquainted with.
 He was also familiar with the court proceedings and several investigating officers who were attending the court hearings.

-Later, when he left from the court, a relative of one of the people arrested told this reporter that Irshad was, in fact, the one who had aided the police in the raid.
+Later, when he left the court, a relative of one of the persons arrested told this reporter that Irshad was, in fact, the one who had aided the police in the raid.
 “He is now demanding Rs 60,000 to get all three released.
 He says he will ensure that we don’t land in any further trouble.
-It is all pre-set.”
+It is all pre-set,” the relative said.

 Children the biggest victims

 When the state targets adults, it is children who face the worst kind of isolation and uncertainty.
-As soon as the police arrests “suspicious” adults, their children get sent to homes in the city.
+As soon as the police arrests “suspicious” adults, their children get sent to institutional care centres in the city.

-These children, unsure of their education and future, end up waiting for years before the courts decide on their nationality.
-Vijay Doiphode, chairperson of the Child Welfare Committee (CWC) in Mumbai city, says at least a dozen children get referred to children homes every month.
+These children, unsure of their education and future, end up waiting for years before the courts decide on their parents’ nationality, which in turn also decides both their nationality and fate.
+Vijay Doiphode, the chairperson of the Child Welfare Committee (CWC) in Mumbai city, says at least a dozen children get referred to children’s homes every month.
 Doiphode, before being appointed CWC chairperson, had worked as a child rights activist for over two decades.
 “In most cases, these children have been leading a normal life.
 Suddenly, overnight, their parents are branded as criminals.
-Most children go through acute anxieties,” Doiphode says.
+Most children go through acute anxieties in the process,” Doiphode says.

-He further adds that in most children homes, these children are neglected.
-“At least with other children, there is some clarity on how long they stay in the homes, and that on being released they can continue with their education.
-But with such children (whose parents are booked under the Foreigners Act), there is no certainty and the homes end up neglecting them completely,” he says.
+He further adds that in most children’s homes, these children are neglected.
+“At least with other children, there is some clarity on how long they would stay in the homes, and that on being released they can continue with their education.
+But with such children (whose parents are booked under the Foreigners Act), there is no certainty and the institutional care ends up neglecting them completely,” he says.

 Strains on familial ties

-More than the final verdict, it is the long-drawn process that leaves an impact on the lives of those implicated in the criminal proceedings.
-Amit Sahaskar*, a Thane-based social worker, was booked for “abetting” the stay of a Bangladeshi woman.
+Not just children, adults too find it hard to cope with the uncertainties of this long-drawn legal process.
+Amit Sahaskar*, a Thane-based social worker, was booked for “abetting” the stay of a Bangladeshi woman in the city.
 The woman in question here is his wife Abeda*, who the police have booked for being an undocumented immigrant.
 Sahaskar says his wife has lived all her life in the Thane suburbs, and doesn’t have any other place to call home.
 Her parents had migrated in the 1980s from West Bengal, according to him.